matt-dunn/demo-news/README.md

 ![](./docs/assets/news-example.png)

+- I spent 2-3 hours on this so I picked one main section of the full set of components as shown above
 - I picked the colours from the supplied image as best I could without a defined palette
 - The whitespace / margin / padding may not be spot on as I ran out of time to accurately measure every part of the design as I would normally do
 - I've not used domain language for the components or object model